AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 List/**/

-A procedural mesh is used to visualize the pathway.
+A procedural mesh is used to visualize the path.
 In the Blueprint examples, a procedural mesh component has already been added to the Simple Path Trace Actor.
-It also has added placeholders for the start and end of the path.
+It also has added plaens for the start and end of the path.
 This is a regular Blueprint Actor, you can freely remove or add any of your own components to it.

 The data for the procedural mesh can be obtained using functions: